issilva5/llm-recommendations-survey/README.md

 Examples of the usage of these elements can be found [here](frontend/src/survey_model.js).

+# Running the arguments classification

+The script to run the classification is [here](analysis/argument_classification.py).
+The instructions about how run it are commented in the start of the script.
+The analysis over the data is available [here](analysis/arguments_classification_analysis.Rmd).

 # Contact information

 If you have any doubts about the source code or the research, send me an email at itallo@copin.ufcg.edu.br.